AustinSmart/INFO344-Classwork/scripts/README.md

 >  * Param:
 >    * 1: Name of new load balancer

-### create_vm.sh
+### create_droplet.sh

->Creates a new VM, starts a docker container, and adds to the hardcoded load balancer
+>Creates a new VM, starts a docker container, and optionally add to the hardcoded load balancer
 >  * Params:
 >    * 1: VM name
 >    * 2: Docker container name
 >    * 3: Docker image name
+>    * -lb: Add to load balancer

 ### dns.sh